DistrictOfJoban/JCM-Docs/docs/players/blocks/operator_button.md

 This block can be placed besides an iron door, in which only player with the appropriate train driver key may get in.

 ## Configuring
-Since MTR 4.0, multiple types of train driver key are offered.
-You may right click the block with the **MTR Brush item** to configure which driver keys are allowed to activate the block.
+You may right click the block with the **Brush** item provided by the MTR mod to configure which driver keys are allowed to activate the block.
 By default, all train driver keys are accepted.

 ## Block states
 | facing | powered |